La Caricature (1880–1904): Robida period

 The first issue appeared on 3 January 1880, heralding a break from the oppressive morality of the regime that had followed the fall of the Paris Commune in 1871.
 However, La Caricature appeared before the act of 29 July 1881 gave much greater freedom to the press.
 The masthead of La Caricature was classic in design, at first showing Albert Robida as editor, and La Librairie illustrée as publisher.
 The offices were 7 rue du Croissant, the same premises as La Librairie illustrée, in the heart of the press district of Paris.
 The journal appeared every Friday.

 With eight pages of drawings, and little text, La Caricature gave stories in pictures without captions, silhouettes, portraits and large compositions, including all forms of caricature at the time.
 It covered news, literature, theater and gossip, but generally avoided political comment.
 It often made fun of Sarah Bernhardt, Alexandre Dumas and Émile Zola.
-In May 1880 La Caricature published a cartoon of Sarah Bernhardt's planned trip to the USA, making fun of her thin figure, her grandiose opinion of her importance, and the public view of her epic battles with adversity.
+In May 1880 La Caricature published a cartoon of Sarah Bernhardt's planned trip to the United States, making fun of her thin figure, her grandiose opinion of her importance, and the public view of her epic battles with adversity.
 The paper caricatured the Salon exhibitions, fashion and horse racing.
 It was common for an issue to be devoted to one topic such as women's emancipation, sea bathing or a visit to a château.

 The 25 October 1883 issue was devoted to La Guerre au vingtième siècle (War in the 20th Century).
 It shows a war fought in 1975 between Australia and Mozambique using every possible weapon.
 Robida borrowed ideas from Jules Verne.
 Unlike Verne he was unconcerned with whether his machines could really work, purely interested in the image.
 In other futuristic illustrated stories Robida depicted many grotesque types of mechanical transport, including submarine pleasure boats, as well as television news, video phones, excursions to the moon and synthetic food.
 Other whimsical concepts of his prosperous world of the future included air taxis, transatlantic balloons, aerial hotels, underwater sports and a women-only stock exchange.